cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Such attacks become relevant in a setting where several parties, say, A, B and C, share the same password PRS.
 An adversary might relay messages from a honest user A, who aims at interacting with user B, to a party C instead.
 If no party identifier strings are used, and B and C use the same PRS value, A might be establishing a common ISK key with C while assuming to interact with party B.
 Including and checking party identifiers can fend off such relay attacks.

-## Message encoding and string concatenation for hash inputs
+## Network message encoding and hashing protocol transcripts

-The CPace protocol messages MSGa and MSGb consist of several subcomponents.
-In order to allow for parsing of messages and for considering imperfections of Merkle-Damgard hash function constructions (such as the SHA-2 family), this specification uses a prefix-free encoding.
-Test vectors of this document prepend the length of any individual substring to the substring itself (prefix\_free\_cat() end prepend\_len() functions).
-Alternatively other prefix-free encoding formats that prepend the length of any variable-length subcomponent are equally suitable.
-This includes type-length-value encodings as specified in the
+It is RECOMMENDED to encode the (Ya,ADa) and (Yb,ADb) fields on the network by using network\_encode(Y,AD) = lv\_cat(Y,AD).
+As the length of the variable-size input strings are prepended this results in a so-called prefix-free encoding of transcript strings, using terminology introduced in {{CDMP05}}.
+This property allows for disregarding length-extension imperfections that come with the commonly used
-DER encoding format (X.690) or the protocol message encoding used in the TLS standard family.
+Merkle-Damgard hash function constructions such as SHA256 and SHA512.

-A prefix-free encoding of string inputs to hash functions was made in order to make CPace suitable also for hash function instantiations using
+Other alternative network encoding formats which prepend the length of variable size data fields in the protocol messages are equally suitable.
-Merkle-Damgard constructions such as SHA-256 or SHA-512 along the lines of {{CDMP05}} for which length-extension imperfections apply.
+This includes, e.g., the type-length-value format specified in the DER encoding standard (X.690) or the protocol message encoding used in the TLS protocol family for the TLS client-hello or server-hello messages.

-In case that an application whishes to use another form of encoding, the guidance given in {{CDMP05}} SHOULD BE considered.
+In case that an application whishes to use another form of network message encoding which is not prefix-free, the guidance given in {{CDMP05}} SHOULD BE considered (e.g. by replacing hash functions with HMAC constructions {{?RFC2104}}).

 ## Key derivation {#key-derivation}